BBQ Sauce Recipe

 Variations and Substitutions

 - Spicy BBQ Sauce.
 For a sauce with more heat, use cayenne pepper.
-Add a little at a time and taste until you reach the desired spiciness.
+Add a little at a time, tasting until you reach the desired spiciness.

 - Extra Smoky BBQ Sauce.
-Add liquid smoke or a dash of smoked paprika to the recipe if you like your BBQ sauce with a more smoky flavor.
+Add liquid smoke or a dash of smoked paprika to the recipe if you prefer extra smoky flavor in your BBQ sauce.

 - Molasses Substitute.
 Molasses adds depth and sweetness to your homemade sauce, but if you don’t keep it in the pantry, maple syrup is an easy substitute.